IGR204/Baby_names/README.md

 In this mini-project, we will be working with a data set of baby names in France.
 It contains the list of all baby names registered in France, year by year, from 1900 through 2019.
 There are two data sets: one aggregated to the national level, and another with data by department.
-Our goal is to create 3 different visualizations around these data, each focussed on answering different kinds of questions about the data:
+Our goal is to create 3 different visualizations around these data, each focused on answering different kinds of questions about the data:

 ## Visualization 1: